In a previous blog post, I covered what the end of third-party cookies means for marketers.

 Reduce dependence on tag managers and third parties

-Ultimately, the less client-side surface area you have on your analytics and marketing stack, the more resistant it will be to ITP and other tracking blocking.
-Some things you can do here include:
+The less client-side exposure your analytics and marketing stack has, the more resistant it will be to ITP and other tracking blockers.
+To improve this, here are some steps you can take:

-1. Implementing client-side tracking code directly into your site’s front-end code
+1. Adding client-side tracking code directly to your site

 2. Set “server” cookies

-ITP impacts all cookies that are set by JavaScript, whether they are set on your domain or not.
-But cookies set by a server that handles things like keeping you logged in, are not affected by ITP and remain set even after seven days.
+ITP affects all cookies set by JavaScript, whether they’re on your domain or not.
+However, cookies set by a server—like those that keep you logged in—are not impacted by ITP and stay active even after seven days.

-This can effectively be done using a CDN (like Cloudflare) to run tracking functions across your entire site without changing code.
+You can use a CDN like Cloudflare to run tracking functions across your entire site without changing any code.

-One version of this is Segment’s “Edge Functions,” which uses Cloudflare workers that can do, among other things, set “server” cookies, remove the source write key from the browser, and retrieve user traits from Segment Engage and include these in the event context.
+One example is Segment’s “Edge Functions,” which uses Cloudflare workers.
+These workers can do things like set server-side cookies, remove the source write key from the browser, and pull user traits from Segment Engage to include in the event context.

 3. Use your own database as an event stream via reverse ETL